 Here at Lakeland Behavioral Health we are dedicated to helping individuals who are struggling with severe psychiatric conditions away from the stressors of everyday life so that they can solely focus on healing.
 Our caring environment allows you the time to work with our amazing staff, getting you on the right path to recovery.
 We firmly believe that you are more than your symptoms and we will take the time necessary to get to know you as the unique individual that you are.
 You and your treatment team will create a treatment plan that is specifically designed with your needs in mind.
 We understand how frightening it can be to seek inpatient care and we’re incredibly proud to be a part of your treatment team.

-Treatment Approaches for Schizophrenia at Lakeland Behavioral Health
+Types of Schizoaffective Treatment Offered at Lakeland Behavioral Health System in Missouri

 When you arrive at Lakeland in Missouri for help with your disorder you will first undergo an in-depth medical and psychiatric evaluation to establish how we can best help you.
 This information will be used to create a unique plan of care for you.